 David chaired Kaye Scholer’s Executive Committee for an eight year term (1997-2004).
 Before joining Kaye Scholer, he was Chief Appellate Attorney and an Assistant United States Attorney in the Southern District of New York, an attorney with the United States Department of Justice, and law clerk to a federal judge.
 He is a Fellow of the American College of Trial Lawyers.
 He served as Chair of the Antitrust and Trade Regulation Committee of the Association of the Bar of the City of New York (1986-1989).

-David has been a Visiting Lecturer at Rutgers School of Law from 2005 to 2010, where he taught Complex Civil Litigation.
-From 2013 to 2014, David served as an Adjunct Professor of Law at the University Miami School of Law.
+David has been a Visiting Lecturer at Rutgers School of law from 2005 to 2010, and he is now, and has been since 2013, an Adjunct Professor at the University of Miami School of Law where he teaches Complex Litigation.